-So, as we see examples of irrational consumer psychology and pricing during COVID-19, we have also seen many examples of people acting logically, calmly and with dignity.
+So, as we see examples of irrational consumer psychology and pricing during COVID-19, we have also seen many examples of people acting logically, calmly, and with dignity.
 They have not acted like small children that can’t think a day ahead as governments have said or erroneously predicted.

-So, how do these extreme psychologies co-exist during a pandemic?
+Now, how do these extreme psychologies co-exist during a pandemic?
 What can we all learn from consumer psychology and pricing during a pandemic?

 In this article, we’re going to take a closer look at how pandemics psychologically impact shoppers, and what companies can learn from this.
 Including a pricing contingency plan that covers:

 - Supply chain failure

 - Unusual and large spikes in consumer demand

 We argue that even amid the pandemic, companies can show they understand the plight of the public – and not to take advantage of the situation.

 We believe that in the end, companies can plan to prevent panic buying by the public and keep the shelves replenished to meet demand, make money and ease shopper anxiety.